croner-i-web/progression-framework/frameworks/engineering/quality.md

       - level: 1
         criteria:
           - "Improves documentation that is incorrect"
+          - "Contributes to retro discussions"
+          - "Clearly announces standup updates"
       - level: 2
         criteria:
         - "Proactively raises issues they spot in retrospectives"
         - "Identifies and raises issues with test tools, harnesses and frameworks used"
         - "Contributes to tester discipline catch ups"
+        - "Keeps documentation up to date"
+        - "Collaborate with others on elaborating work"
+        - "Good knowledge of the other teams/areas of R&D"
       - level: 3
         criteria:
         - "Provides valuable input to RFCs from other testers"
         - "Proactively improves test frameworks and tools they encounter, 'this doesn't make sense, I'm going to do something about it'"
         - "Contributes to scaling testing hiring (e.g. leads calls, onsite interviews)"
         - "Builds simple test tools, harnesses, frameworks for the benefit of all testers"
+        - "Lead retros and other team improvement sessions"
+        - "Participate in project ideation"
+        - "Help build and support long term plans for team and business"

   - name: "mastery"
     title: "🛠️ Mastery"
     content: